alerta/alerta/README.md

 $ sudo apt-get install mongodb-server
 ```

-To use RabbitMQ as the message transport instead of the default MongoDB:
+To use RabbitMQ as the message transport instead of the default MongoDB install the additional packages:

 ```
 $ sudo apt-get install rabbitmq-server